athensresearch/handbook/contributing-1/contributing-documentation.md

 1. [**GitHub**](#contribute-with-github): Edit Markdown files in a new branch, then submit a pull request for review from members of the Athens core team or community.
-2. [**GitBook**](#contribute-with-gitbook): If you're less comfortable with using GitHub or editing Markdown, suggest changes or use a rich-text, drag-and-drop editing tools to edit the handbook directly.
+2. [**GitBook**](#contribute-with-gitbook): If you're less comfortable with using GitHub or editing Markdown, use rich-text, drag-and-drop editing tools to edit the handbook directly.

 ## Language and tone